Alene Moris Women’s Center

 Devoni had received their Master’s in Public Administration at the UW Evans School of Public Policy and Governance, where they specialized in Social policy, and conducted a capstone evaluation and policy analysis on the Guaranteed Basic Income Pilot in King County.
 She utilized her time at UW to hold student leadership positions, creating dedicated spaces to enrich the learning experience for students.
 Before coming to the UW Women’s Center as the Administrator, Devoni worked in Indigenous data sovereignty, facilitating the access to vital community information to tribes through the use of statistical analysis and community-centered data collection.

 As the child of an immigrant family, Devoni’s passions for social justice and advocacy stemmed from witnessing how rising sea levels, typhoons, and floods devastated her mother’s home country.
-As a Neurodivergent Black Filipina, Devoni is not only committed to highlighting the voices of all intersecting communities, but curating spaces that empower, uplift, and foster community-centered connections.
+As a Neurodivergent Black Filipina, Devoni is not only committed to highlighting the voices of her intersecting communities, but curating spaces that empower, uplift, and foster community-centered connections.

 Email: womens@uw.edu